-Given the challenges we continued to face this year as we welcomed students back on campus, our implemented actions have been mostly effective in making progress toward our goal of "providing support that enable English Language Learners to develop English proficiency and graduate college-ready".
+Our implemented actions have been mostly effective in making progress toward our goal of "providing support that enables English Language Learners to develop English proficiency and graduate college-ready".
 Teachers received increased and intentional professional development focused on ensuring multi-language learners are receiving the right level of support in their core academic classes and teachers of the ELD designated instruction block received supplemental professional development to support their execution of this crucial program; our multi-language learners who scored in Levels 1-3 on the ELPAC received additional dedicated support twice a week; and we continued to provide teachers with supplemental materials to ensure our multi-language learners are able to effectively access the curriculum.
-As a result of the effective implementation of our actions, for the class of 2021, we saw a graduation rate of 100% for our English learners along with 100% of graduates completing the UC/CSU A-G requirements.
+As a result of the effective implementation of our actions, we saw growth in the following areas: